servicetitan/Stl.Fusion.Samples/docs/tutorial/Part03.md

    a new type as a service via `.AddState(...)` method and resolving it via `IServiceProvider`.

-Normally you need just the first option, and the remaining part of this document sticks to it.
+Normally you need just the first option.
+The remaining part of this document relies on it.

 ## Mutable State